MrGuyTwo/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-monitoring-iplabel-ekara-restapi.md

 ## Prerequisites

-* A valid user account (username/password) with read-only rights is required to authenticate against the Ekara Rest API.
+* A valid API-KEY or user account (username/password) with read-only rights is required to authenticate against the Ekara Rest API.
 * The Ekara API must be reachable on port TCP/443 from the Centreon poller.

 ## Installing the monitoring connector